 The risk premium essentially falls into two categories:

 - Uncertainty of tenor,

 - Limited liquidity.

-It is interesting to note, that it is precisely this aspect of limited liquidity that shields this asset from taking on the correlations of listed and other rapid transactional markets.
+To clarify, it is precisely this aspect of limited liquidity that shields this asset from taking on the correlations of other markets.
 If you are comfortable with these aspects the asset class is worth considering.

 2. The Market is Essential and Thriving

-Most market players agree that the life settlement market, at present, is now a buyer’s market.
-Demographic factors and the growing awareness of the life settlements option, among baby boomers, has seen a steady and supply continues to increase.
-Currently, investors are more focused entering the tertiary market and buying distressed portfolios, and new capital in the secondary market remains scarce.
+Demographic factors and the growing awareness of the life settlements option has seen a steady increase in supply.
+Currently, investors are more focused on entering the tertiary market and buying distressed portfolios, and new capital in the secondary market remains scarce.
 However, investors are likely to move back toward the secondary market as tertiary market supply diminishes.

 - Although the secondary market has slowed the potential to grow is still there.
-Life Insurance Settlement Association (LISA) states that, “there are 38 million life insurance policies owned by American seniors over the age of 65, which have a collective face value of more than $3 trillion ”2
+Life Insurance Settlement Association (LISA) states that ‘there are 38 million life insurance policies owned by American seniors over the age of 65.
+These have a collective face value of more than $3 trillion.’
+2

 - In their latest research, Conning Inc, reported that the market size for USA life insurance policies was USD$29 billion and it, “forecast that an annual volume of new life settlements will average approximately 1.8 billion per year”.
 5

 Life Settlements Awareness